Legal updates

 What steps should you take?

-Both the compulsory identity (ID) verification for any presenter filing a document at Companies House and the requirement for any third-party agent filing on behalf of a company to be registered as an ACSP have been postponed from spring 2026 until at least November 2026.
+Both the requirement relating to compulsory identity verification for any presenter filing a document at Companies House and the requirement for any third-party agent filing on behalf of a company to be registered as an Authorised Corporate Service Provider (ACSP) have been postponed until at least November 2026.

-The postponement is to enable Companies House to prioritise completion of the transitional period for identity verification of directors and Persons with Significant Control (PSCs), and to address feedback received from stakeholders before the next wave of changes.
+The postponement is to enable Companies House to prioritise completion of the transitional period for identity verification of directors and Persons with Significant Control (PSCs), and to address feedback received before the next wave of changes.

 How could it impact your business?